-Please share with us the details from someone you know in Hong Kong who comes from a different country, someone inspiring, with a story worth sharing.
-Someone with a high drive on making a positive impact in the world, or with a story that may help and elighten others.
+Please share with us the details of someone you know living in Hong Kong who comes from a country from the list, someone inspiring, with a story worth sharing, who has contributed to the city somehow.Nominate!

 After 8 years in Hong Kong Oskar wants to give back to the city doing a project to increase social awareness in diversity and inclusion.
 Having worked in related Ethnic minorities organisations, he deeply believes in the unity of all humans, regardless of race, occupation, religion or any other excuses people sometimes use to separate themselves from others.